ducky64/lacc23-embedded/lab1_2.md

 ### The Fix

 There are a few ways to solve this (on a beefier processor, you might be able to use threading, which is not available on all microcontrollers).

+One thing we might infer from the explanation is that `delay` is problematic.
+And indeed, it is - it causes the CPU to wait, unable to do anything else even if there were other things we think it should be doing.
-Here, we'll solve this by eliminating delays, instead using a clock function (`millis()`, which returns the number of milliseconds since the program started) to check when some time has passed.
+So here, we'll solve this by eliminating delays, instead using a clock function (`millis()`, which returns the number of milliseconds since the program started) to check when some time has passed.

 ```cpp
 int ledOffTime = 0;  // millis() at which to turn off the LED